Impeachment Hearing Schedule: How to Watch House Testimony

 AFTERNOON SESSION

-The hearing is set to start at 2:30 pm, or later if the morning session wraps late.
+The hearing is set to start at 2:30 pm.

 Laura Cooper, Pentagon official overseeing Ukraine policy.